gbafana25/esp8266_honeypot/README.md

  1. Your ESP8266 honeypot found either with Shodan, Google Dorks, on accident, etc.
  2. The hacker scans your router, and finds port 23 open.
 An experienced hacker will know it is a              honeypot (routers do not just have port 23 open randomly!!)
  3. The script kiddie will keep trying to guess the password for the router :confused:, until they decide to try the telnet port, and they get excited that no password is required to login to the server!! :grinning:
  4. They start entering commands, but after awhile, something doesn't seem right.... **UNTIL THEY TRY          TO EXIT AND REALIZE THAT THEY WERE BEING WATCHED THE WHOLE TIME!!!
-MWHAHAHAHA** :smiling_imp: :smiling_imp: :astonished: (not really, their IP wasn't logged, the message is just to scare them)
+MWHAHAHAHA** :smiling_imp: :smiling_imp: :astonished: (not really, but their IP was logged)

 ## Deploying the script ##
 **New!! installer scripts automate copying of files**